impressdesigns/shopworks-onsite-edp/docs/source/field-list.rst

 Fields
 ======

-Environment variables used by the software.
+List of fields that can be used in the EDP Document.

 Order block fields
 ------------------